Naira depreciation increases Nigeria’s debts by N34.3bn | Ripples Nigeria

 According to the monthly economic report for January released by the CBN on Friday, Nigeria paid $620 million for external debt service in January.

-However, in November Last year, Ripples Nigeria revealed that Nigeria was actually expected to pay $529,920,000 for matured loans.
+However, in November Last year, Ripples Nigeria revealed that Nigeria was actually expected to pay $529,920,000 for January matured loan.

 Using figures published in August by the World Bank Debtor Reporting System, Ripples metrics revealed that a total of $2.15 billion of matured loan is expected to be paid in 2021 to 10 levels of creditors’ type classified under multilateral, bilateral and bonds agreements.

-However, the depreciation of the currency from N361 to N381 at the interbank rate meant N34.3 billion more was paid.
+However, CBN data shows Nigeria paid $90 million more which amounts to N34.3 billion as inter bank exchange rate moved from N361 to N381.

-The CBN noted in its economic report that the depreciation of the naira exchange rate contributed to the rising debt service payments.
+CBN it the economic report noted clearly that depreciation of the naira exchange rate contributed to the rising debt service payments.

 “A continued strengthening of the dollar vis-à-vis the naira would also raise debt service burdens, thereby reducing resources for growth,” the apex bank noted.